Koenkk/zigbee2mqtt.io/docs/devices/HK-LN-DIM-A.md

 ---
-title: "LED Trading HK-LN-DIM-A control via MQTT"
+title: "LED-Trading HK-LN-DIM-A control via MQTT"
-description: "Integrate your LED Trading HK-LN-DIM-A via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your LED-Trading HK-LN-DIM-A via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-10-20T20:02:02Z
 pageClass: device-page
 ---